Start Strong FAQs 2023

 Long day care services must ensure they can meet the fee relief data reporting requirements where consent from families has been provided.
 More information about these requirements is included in section 4.1.2 Documenting fee relief 2023 Start Strong Long Day Care program guidelines.

 Services are not responsible for repaying any fee relief funding provided to families who have incorrectly asked for it at their service.
-The NSW Department of Education will monitor access to fee relief through data collections in 2023.
+The NSW Department of Education will monitor access to fee relief through fee relief data submissions in 2023.

 Families cannot access fee relief unless they complete a fee relief declaration form.
 Services are encouraged to work with families to understand any concerns or barriers to completing the declaration forms to support all eligible children to receive the fee relief.